IliaZenkov/LaTeX-Resume/README.md

 ## Setup

 I recommend downloading the latest distribution of TeX Live from [Tex Users Group](https://www.tug.org/texlive/).
-Then, download this repository and run the following command from your preferred shell (e.g bash or cmd.exe if you use Windows) in that folder's directory: ``` $ xelatex resume.tex $ ``` and you'll have a neat pdf output of your resume in that same folder.
+Then, download this repository and run the following command from your preferred shell (e.g bash or cmd.exe if you use Windows) in that folder's directory: ``` $ xelatex resume.tex $ ``` and you will be rewarded with a neat pdf output of your resume in that same folder.

 ## Preview